trigaten/Learn_Prompting/docs/basics/formalizing.md

 </div>

 We have now covered multiple types of prompts, as well as ways to combine them.
-This page will provide you with terms to explain different types of prompts.
+This lesson will provide you with terms to explain different types of prompts.
 Although there have been approaches to formalize discourse around prompt engineering(@white2023prompt), the field is ever changing, so we will provide you with just enough information to get started.

 ## Parts of a Prompt